PixelClear/PixelClear.github.io/_posts/2021-01-31-x86-Assembly-tutorial-part3.markdown

 We will look at only interesting details.If we observe the flow, compiler has reverse condition than what we have in program.So It might look like reverse of If-Else block we have in program.
-This is done for some specific purpose.To understand this we will need to look at **Branch Prediction Unit**.**Out Of Order Unit** must predict next instructions to be executed but, when we have branches in program this task becomes little bit complicated.Also the original purpose of adding **Out Of Order Unit** is to optimize the processor but, what if it predicts the branch in wrong way?.This will actually affect the performance a lot.So **Out Of Order Unit** takea help of **Branch Prediction Unit**.
-This unit has some basic rules on how to evaluate the branches in program path.
+This is done for some specific purpose.To understand this we will need to look at **Branch Prediction Unit**.**Out Of Order Unit** must predict next instructions to be executed but, when we have branches in program this task becomes little bit complicated.Also the original purpose of adding **Out Of Order Unit** is to optimize the processor but, what if it predicts the branch in wrong way?.This will actually affect the performance a lot.So, **Out Of Order Unit** take help of **Branch Prediction Unit**.This unit has some basic rules on how to evaluate the branches in program path.

 >     Backward Branches are always taken - Loop is example of backward branch where we will go back to start of loop to execute instructions those might be previously executed.